GoDaddy Website Builder Review - Is GoDaddy Good?

 Getting Started and Customization

-As previously mentioned, it took us about five minutes to go from nothing to having an (essentially) complete website.
+Simply head to GoDaddy and click the "Start for Free" button to begin.
+As previously mentioned, it took us about five minutes to go from nothing to having a basic website.
 This was made possible by a smart, intuitive system based on two questions:

 - What’s your business category?